-When an event occurred from no wrongdoing of your own:
+When an event occurred through no wrongdoing of your own:

-“I recognise that I could not have known of the outcome of this situation.
-All documentation and practice was correctly administered to the patient, however, the situation had a huge impact on me emotionally, therefore I will look to find another NMC registered nurse who I can talk to about my feelings should events like this ever occur again.”
+“I recognise that I could not have foreseen the outcome of this situation.
+All documentation and practice were correctly administered to the patient, however, the situation had a huge impact on me emotionally, therefore, I will look to find another NMC registered nurse who I can talk to about my feelings should events like this ever occur in the future.”

-Before you submit your revalidation application you will need to have a reflective discussion, about your accounts, with another NMC registered nurse.
+Before you submit your revalidation application, you will need to have a reflective discussion with another NMC registered nurse regarding your accounts.
 Once they are happy that you have correctly recorded and reflected your five pieces, they will sign a copy of the mandatory Reflective Discussion NMC form.

-It’s important to note that you will not need to submit your reflective accounts as part of your revalidation application, however you do need to keep a record of them for future reference but also, should you be part of the NMC random sample asked to show their evidence.
+It’s important to note that you will not need to submit your reflective accounts as part of your revalidation application.
+You should, however, keep a record for future reference or in case you are included as part of the NMC random sample and asked to provide evidence.